GooseFuse/distributed-auth-system/README.md

 The demo scripts:
 1. Build the distributed auth system and client
 2. Start Redis if it's not already running
-3. Create data directories for each node
+3. Create a nodes directory with subdirectories for each node
 4. Start three nodes on different ports
 5. Demonstrate client operations (store, get, authenticate)
 6. Keep the nodes running until you press Ctrl+C (or any key on Windows)